 Januvia is not for patients with Type 1 diabetes or for patients with diabetic ketoacidosis (increased ketones in the blood or urine).
 If you have kidney problems, your doctor may prescribe lower doses of Januvia.

 Learn more about Januvia at www.januvia.com.

-Onglyza, also known as saxagliptin, is a prescription medicine that is also used along with diet and exercise to lower blood sugar in adults with type 2 diabetes mellitus.
+Onglyza, approved by the FDA in July 2009, is a prescription medicine that is also used along with diet and exercise to lower blood sugar in adults with type 2 diabetes mellitus.
 Onglyza comes as a tablet that you take with your food.
 You can take it any time of day; however, it is suggested that you try to take it at the same time every day.
 For the medication to work properly, it must be taken as prescribed.
 The dosage that your healthcare provider recommends will vary depending on a number of factors, including: your current control level, other medical conditions you may have and other medications you may currently be taking.
 Onglyza has not been studied with insulin but it has been studied other oral diabetes medications.

 The clinical trials for Onglyza included studies that evaluated the drug at up to 80 times therapeutic clinical doses.
 The six core Phase III trials assessing the safety and efficacy of saxagliptin involved more than 4,000 patients, including 3,000 who were treated with saxagliptin.
 During the studies, Onglyza lowered A1c, morning blood sugar (FPG), and after-meal blood sugar (PPG) when added to one of several common oral diabetes medicines.
 The most common side effects with Onglyza include upper respiratory tract infection, urinary tract infection, and headache.

 When Onglyza is used with certain other diabetes medicines to treat high blood sugar, such as a sulfonylurea, low blood sugar (hypoglycemia) may occur.
 Follow your healthcare provider's instructions for treating low blood sugar.